How to Get Into Weill Cornell Medical School: Requirements and Strategies

 If you are hoping to attend one of the top medical schools in New York, you are likely interested in learning how to get into Cornell Medical School.
 Weill Cornell Medicine prides itself on its “progressive” curriculum that de-emphasizes the lecture format in favor of self-directed, active learning, and small group inquiry.

 Cornell Medical School shares a campus on the east side of Manhattan with four other world-renowned institutions: New York-Presbyterian Hospital, Memorial Sloan Kettering Cancer Center, the Rockefeller University, and the Hospital for Special Surgery.
 This translates to a plethora of research opportunities for med students.
-It's no surprise that U.S. News and World Report ranks Weill Cornell as one of top 10 medical schools for research.

 In addition to putting its students in contact with one of the most diverse patient populations in the world, Cornell Medical School prioritizes internationalism.
 Cornell students perform clinical care and conduct research in 62 countries and on six different continents.